lfex/ltest/README.rst

         {lfeunit, ".*", {git, "git://github.com/lfe/lfeunit.git", "master"}}
       ]}.

-And then do the usual:
+Once you write some tests (see below for how to do that), you can then do this:

 .. code:: bash

-    $ rebar get-deps
+    $ lfetool tests build
-    $ rebar compile
+    $ lfetool tests unit

 Structuring Your Unit Tests